uashraf1981/AWS/AWS-KMS/README.md

 *If you DON'T have compliance requirements, and want easier management for your keys, then use AWS KMS*

 The basic idea is that you encrypt your data with the *Data Key*, but then you need to encrypt the data key as well.
 So you use a *Master Key* to encrypt your data key and AWS KMS stores the Master Key.
+The data key is given to the client, and stored at the client site.
+Whenever client application or AWS service at client end needs to, they use the data key to encrypt/decrypt.
+However, the process is as follows:

+1. Generate CMK i.e. Master Key (either AWX managed or customer managed)
+2. Generate Data key encrypted with CMK
+3. Store the Data key at client end both in plaintext and encrypted.
+The plaintext should be deleted after immediate use
+4. Whenever the client needs to encrypt, he sends the encrypted data key to KMS which decrypts it and sends it back
+5. The decrypted data key is used to encrypt/decrypt and then deleted
+Note: CMK CAN be used to encrypt but limits to chunks of 4KB and plus lots of delay in sending large data over the network.

 ** AWS KMS does not store or allow you to use them inside AWS KMS, you must store and use them elsewhere **